azad6026/nikpro-source/content/blog/explaining-jsx-with-some-examples.md

 For browsers to understand it, it needs to be compiled with a compiler like [Babel](https://babeljs.io/).
 Ket us write some JSX examples and explain it better:

 <p class="gatsby-code-jsx">
-  <strong>const element = <h1>This is JSX</h1>;</p>
+  const element = <h1>This is JSX</h1>;</p>

   <p>
-    </strong>You can clearly see the syntax looks like a mix of HTML and Javascript.It is not a template language.
+    You can clearly see the syntax looks like a mix of HTML and Javascript.It is not a template language.
 It comes with the full power of Javascript.
   </p>

   <h2 class="gatsby-code-jsx">